Kerry Bowman: Career

-A former member of the board of directors for the Jane Goodall Institute of Canada, Bowman is an ethics consultant to Jane Goodall Institute Global and the founding president of the Forest Health Alliance (formerly called Canadian Great Ape Alliance).
+Bowman has worked with Jane Goodall Institute Global and is the founding president of the Forest Health Alliance (formerly called Canadian Great Ape Alliance).
 With the original goal of saving the great apes from extinction through a direct Congolese partnership, this organization operates and oversees projects in the Eastern Democratic Republic of Congo (DRC) that are designed to reflect local cultures, as well as economic and political realities.
 This includes the Great Ape Habitat Connectivity Project, which has been developing a habitat corridor for the eastern lowland gorilla and eastern chimpanzees to promote gene flow and reduce deforestation.

 Bowman established the Kahuzi-Biega Environmental School in the Eastern Democratic Republic of Congo in 2003.
 The initiative was designed to give young students an opportunity to acquire a basic education as well as an understanding of their role in environmental and wildlife conservation.
 "There's absolutely no way of protecting the environment without working with local people and enriching and protecting human communities", Bowman told reporters at a 2011 press conference.

+Media appearances and documentaries

+As one of the University of Toronto’s Breaking News Experts, Bowman has done thousands of media interviews, both nationally and internationally on a range of topics in his areas of expertise, from artificial intelligence to zoonosis.
+He was frequently consulted on COVID-19-related matters during the pandemic.
+He has been interviewed about vaccine certificates.